PRINCE2® vs Agile: A comparison

 PRINCE2 is the world's most widely-recognized project management methodology.
 PRINCE2 qualifications are a standard feature of project management job specifications and have been growing in popularity since PRINCE2 launched in 1996.
 Currently, over 150,000 PRINCE2 exams are sat somewhere in the world every year.

-There's a lot of confusion between PRINCE2 and agile, and indeed debate about whether PRINCE2 or agile methods should be used on projects.
+There's a lot of confusion between PRINCE2 and Agile, and indeed debate about whether PRINCE2 or Agile methods should be used on projects.
 In fact, both can and are being used increasingly on projects – often together.
+More recently, Agile Project Management has tried to bridge the gap between project management and Agile.

 The most fundamental difference between PRINCE2 and Agile is that the former is a project management methodology whereas Agile refers to numerous software development approaches used by teams which subscribe to the 12 Agile principles.
 There are many different Agile approaches, the most famous being Scrum, Kanban, Extreme Programming, and Lean.